boldflight/BibleConverter/test_EPUB/output/gen.md

 [3] I will bless those who bless you, but the one who treats you lightly I must curse, so that all the families of the earth may receive blessing through you.”
-[4] So Abram left, just as the Lord had told him to do, and Lot went with him.
+[4] So Abram left, just as the **Lord** had told him to do, and Lot went with him.
 (Now Abram was 75 years old when he departed from Haran.)
 [5] And Abram took his wife Sarai, his nephew Lot, and all the possessions they had accumulated and the people they had acquired in Haran, and they left for the land of Canaan.
 They entered the land of Canaan.
 [6] Abram traveled through the land as far as the oak tree of Moreh at Shechem.
 (At that time the Canaanites were in the land.)
-[7] The Lord appeared to Abram and said, “To your descendants I will give this land.”
-So Abram built an altar there to the Lord, who had appeared to him.
+[7] The **Lord** appeared to Abram and said, “To your descendants I will give this land.”
+So Abram built an altar there to the **Lord**, who had appeared to him.
 [8] Then he moved from there to the hill country east of Bethel and pitched his tent, with Bethel on the west and Ai on the east.
-There he built an altar to the Lord and worshiped the Lord.
+There he built an altar to the **Lord** and worshiped the **Lord**.
 [9] Abram continually journeyed by stages down to the Negev.

 ### The Promised Blessing Jeopardized